-Our school has a counsellor available 4.5 days per week.
+Please note: Our school counsellor allocation is 3.5 days per week.

-LEARNING AND SUPPORT TEACHER (LaST)
+LEARNING AND SUPPORT TEACHER (LAST)

-The Learning and Support Teacher, Ms Laura James, is available to help students with learning.
+Mr Alan Chivers, the Learning and Support Teacher is available to help students with learning.
 Referrals may be made through teachers.
 Students and parents may contact the LaST directly.